From strawberry daifuku to yuzu ice cream, Japan makes some of the best desserts in the world.

-A traditional Japanese dessert – these sweet balls of rice flour have been enjoyed in Japan since the 17th century.
-Sometimes simple is best.
+A conventional Japanese treat– these wonderful rounds of rice flour have actually been appreciated in Japan given that the 17th century.
+Occasionally basic is finest.

 14. Strawberry daifuku

-Strawberries wrapped in Anko (sweet red bean paste) and then mochi (glutinous rice).
-A modern interpretation of two classic Japanese sweets – and my god, it works.
+Strawberries covered in Anko (sweet red bean paste) and then mochi (glutinous rice).
+A modern-day interpretation of two classic Japanese sugary foods– as well as my god, it functions.